Understanding Domestic Violence Laws in Washington

 Can domestic violence charges be dropped if the victim recants?

 Yes, but it's not guaranteed.
-The prosecutor has the authority to pursue the case even if the victim decides not to press DV charges.
+The prosecutor has the authority to pursue the case even if the victim decides not to press domestic violence charges.
 They will consider the evidence and the circumstances before making a decision.

 How can a domestic violence conviction affect my life?